About the Book

 Chapter 3: The Ugly

-Chapter 11: Quantitative Risk Estimation for Loss of Control from Advanced AI
+- Chapter 9: Quantitative Risk Assessment for Loss of Control (By Michael G. Tyshenko)